//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 About NAESE

-NAESE is what happens when the people who design instruments, the people who play them, and the people who build the tools around them stop being separate audiences and start being one room.
+NAESE is what happens when the people who design instruments, the people who play them, and the people who build the tools around them come together, under one roof, as a community.

 The Premise